Tag Archives: photography

 These photos were taken at Johns Hopkins’ Homewood Campus from a quadcopter the day after a snow storm.

 After stepping outside, I heard birds making lots of noise.
-As I was about to get in the car, I saw what they were concerned about; a Northern Harrier was perched on a street light.
-I got my camera and … Continue reading
+As I was about to get in the car, I saw what they were concerned about; a immature Cooper’s Hawk was perched on a street light.
+I got my camera … Continue reading

 I was in Tucson, Arizona this past weekend for the AIAA Design Build Fly competition.
 One can find photos from the competition on Flickr.
 While there, I visited Saguaro National Park one afternoon after the competition.